Constitutions and Democracy

 “Vertical” Power Dispersal

 Adopting constitutional provisions that disperse power vertically, that is, from the central government to territorial subdivisions can help build support for the new constitution by giving subnational governments varying degrees of autonomy and thus a way to protect their interests.
 Constitutions that establish a decentralized federal system devolve significant powers to provincial or local institutions, allowing societies with strong regional or territorial differences to peacefully coexist within the larger state.
 By addressing territorially based divisions, rather than seeking to ignore or repress them, adopting this institutional choice can help persuade subnational actors that it serves their interests to support the democratic constitution.
-Where regional divisions coincide with identity based differences --whether these are sectarian, ethnic, tribal, or linguistic --federalism (and different types of decentralization) offer a constructive way to embrace diversity within the unified state.
-Identity based conflicts may whither over time as individuals develop allegiance to both their region and the state.
+Where regional divisions coincide with identity-based differences --whether these are sectarian, ethnic, tribal, or linguistic --federalism (and different types of decentralization) offer a constructive way to embrace diversity within the unified state.
+Identity-based conflicts may whither over time as individuals develop an allegiance to both their region and the state.
 In Spain, a quasi-federal system was adopted to address the concerns of regions with historically distinct cultural and linguistic identities, such as Catalonia and the Basque Country.
 Canada’s constitution establishes “asymmetrical federalism” by giving certain decentralized powers only to the Quebec region based on its distinct national identity and language.

 “Horizontal” Power Dispersal

 Different executive branch design options also affect the dispersal of power and generate distinct incentives that, in turn, affect support for the constitution, governance and the outcome of a democratic transition.
 In a society accustomed to autocratic governance, it may be tempting for constitution drafters to establish a strong president as head of government.
 This choice may also correspond to a country’s power dynamics if one party or group is dominant.
 However, constitutional designs that endow a separately elected president with very strong powers pose the risk that these powers will be abused, and constitutional rights and democratic processes will be eroded.
 This is illustrated by recent experiences in Russia under Vladimir Putin, Ecuador under Rafael Correa and Venezuela under Hugo Chavez.
-According to a one study, the “need to guard against a return to presidential autocracy is a driving imperative of the constitutional transitions in the (Middle East and North Africa) region, and new constitutions in (this) region should be designed with this imperative in mind.”
+According to one study, the “need to guard against a return to presidential autocracy is a driving imperative of the constitutional transitions in the (the Middle East and North Africa) region, and new constitutions in (this) region should be designed with this imperative in mind.”

 Research also suggests that strong legislatures, rather than strong presidents, are most conducive to successful democratic development.
 Effective legislatures take time to develop, especially in the context of a long history of authoritarian rule.
 And legislatures are often inefficient and chaotic, especially in new or fragile democratic settings.
 Nonetheless, the legislature is the institutional arena closest to the citizens in that its elected members are citizens’ direct representatives.
 If the constitution establishes an overly strong president at the expense of the power of the legislature, there may be few incentives for that body to play a constructive rule in law making and elected representatives may instead engage in primarily obstructive activities.
 In these circumstances, constitutional design may add to the challenges of a democratic transition.